brendan-duncan/dartray/README.md

 ##Overview

 DartRay is a free, open-source physically based ray tracer, written in the [Dart](www.dartlang.org) programming language.
-It providing a variety of rendering, lighting and material algorithms.
+It provides a variety of rendering, lighting and material algorithms.

 DartRay is a [Dart](http://www.dartlang.org) port of the [PBRT](http://www.pbrt.org) renderer.